Object to or Support a Planning Application

 How to object to or support a planning application.

-Under Article 29 of the Planning and Development Regulations 2001, anyone can make a submission or observation (called a Third Party Observation) objecting to or supporting a planning application providing:
+Under Article 29 of the Planning and Development Regulations 2001 (as amended), anyone can make a submission or observation (called a Third Party Observation) objecting to or supporting a planning application providing:

 - It is made within the period of 5 weeks beginning on the date of receipt of the planning application